Laman2005/MLDL/README.md

 The program also uses POSIX threads and semaphores, so your system should support these libraries.

-You can clone this rep by these steps: bash
+You can clone this rep by these steps:
-Copy
-Edit
+-bash
+-Copy
+-Edit
-git clone <repository_url>
+-git clone <repository_url>
-cd <repository_directory>
+-cd <repository_directory>

-To compile the program, run the following command in your terminal: bash
+To compile the program, run the following command in your terminal:
-Copy
-Edit
+-bash
+-Copy
+-Edit
-gcc -o readers_writers readers_writers.c -lpthread
+-gcc -o readers_writers readers_writers.c -lpthread

-After compiling, you can run the program using the following command: bash
+After compiling, you can run the program using the following command:
-Copy
-Edit
+-bash
+-Copy
+-Edit
 ./readers_writers

 The program will create a log.txt file that logs all the operations performed by the reader and writer threads.